History, Industry and the Romantic Rhine

-Every saturday at 9 am you have the possibility to go by transfer back to Koblenz with a small bus (with bike trailer).
-Arrival at 1.30 pm.
+Every saturday at 8 am you have the possibility to go by transfer back to Koblenz with a small bus (with bike trailer).
+Arrival at 12:30 pm.
 The driver comes to pick you up at your hotel and has much room for you, your luggage and where required your own bicycle.
 At first you go to Cologne where you have to change the bus.
 You will leave Cologne by noon.
-As an alternative there are train connections available (4 hours, change the train 1-3 times).

 Extra costs which are not included in the price

 A possibly applicable city tax is not part of the travel price and therefore has to be paid at the hotel locally.
 The ferry boat trips and the train ride in Duisburg are not included in the price.